otacilio-psf/spark-dev-env-docker/k8s/build-spark-image-from-source/README.md

 docker push otaciliopsf/spark-py:v3.1.1-hadoop3.2

-# To add your dependencies, place them inside the jar folder and continue following the steps
+# To add your dependencies, place them inside the jars folder and continue following the steps

 cd ..